amitkaps/art-data-science/schedule.md

 - Communicating the Insights

 ### Session 4: (1615 - 1800)
-- Case 2: Movies
+- Communicating the Insights (contd.)
-- Case 3: Diamonds
+- Build & Deploy
 - Next Steps
 - Wrap-up and Feedback